ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 _Note_: This initial component design serves as a starting point for implementation, and it may undergo changes once the visual design is completed.

-#### User mention element:
+#### User mention element (Non-visible configuration element):

 This element serves as a container for the mapping elements and additionally functions as a configuration element.
 It allows the transmission of arbitrary values that are specific to the `@mention` users within the rich text components.
-Currently, this component do not have any configuration properties/attributes for user mentions and plays the role of containing element for the user mapping elements.
+Currently, this component does not have any configuration properties/attributes for user mentions and plays the role of containing element for the user mapping elements.

+This component can be used as a feature flag to enable the support for `@mention` in the rich text editor and viewer.
+If this component is not present at the children of the rich text editor or viewer, the component will function the same without the support for `@mention` in any place like editor, viewer, markdown parser and markdown serializer and the toolbar button to add **"@"** in the editor will be hidden.

 _Component Name_